 - Since 2015, UVM's electricity is carbon neutral.
 In addition to generating electricity from our on-campus solar arrays, UVM has purchased certified renewable power from local farms and from Midwest wind projects equivalent to 100% of electricity use.

-- In 2018 and 2019 the Student Government Association calculated its clubs' energy use from buildings and transportation, and bought carbon offsets to cover all of the related greenhouse gas emissions.
+- Since 2018 the Student Government Association calculated its clubs' energy use from buildings and transportation, and bought carbon offsets to cover all of the related greenhouse gas emissions.

-- The Clean Energy Fund has paid for 17 solar trackers at the Forestry building on Spear Street, and solar panels on the Miller Research Complex, Votey, and the library.
+- The Sustainable Campus Fund has paid for 17 solar trackers at the Forestry building on Spear Street, and solar panels on the Miller Research Complex, Votey, and the library.